LinkWellNodes/Documentation/blog/LinkWell-Nodes-Joins-the-Allora-Network-as-a-Node-Operator/index.md

 ---
-title: "LinkWell Nodes joins the Allora Network as a Node Operator"
+title: "LinkWell Nodes joins the Allora Network as a Validator"
 description: "Learn more about the partnership between LinkWell Nodes and the Allora Network."
 date: "2024-05-09"
 image: /img/lwn-joins-allora/